 Over the last year or two, we’ve begun to see some exciting new possibilities emerge, with a number of new agents being evaluated in early phase clinical trials that target CD20, as well as the BTK and BCL2 pathways.

 With several interesting new agents coming through the pipeline, Sally Church, PhD discussed the latest developments in CLL with Dr Susan O’Brien from MD Anderson.
-Recorded at ASCO 2013, the interview is part of the “Making a Difference” series published on Pharma Strategy Blog,
+Recorded at ASCO 2013, the video interview is available as premium content on Biotech Strategy Blog,

 In her video interview, Dr O’Brien discusses several new agents – the first two already have Breakthrough therapy designation from the FDA:

 - Idelalisib (CAL-101) – Gilead

 You can read more about CLL on Pharma Strategy Blog, and in addition on Biotech Strategy Blog there is a pre-ASCO piece on the “CLL Runners and Riders in Race to Market.”
 For those interested in learning more about the CLL market, a report will be available over the summer.

 Sally Church, PhD has just published her annual pre-ASCO video, in which she discusses what’s hot in oncology new products at the 2013 ASCO annual meeting (ASCO 2013) that takes place in Chicago from May 31 to June 4, 2013.

 The video is available on Biotech Strategy Blog as premium content for subscribers.